Vapor Density Reference Skip to main content

 Predict where gases and vapors accumulate based on their density relative to air

 Free vapor density reference tool for safety professionals, fire investigators, and hazmat responders.
-Look up vapor density relative to air for 100+ common industrial gases and volatile liquids.
+Look up vapor density relative to air for 30 common industrial gases and volatile liquids.
 Gases heavier than air (vapor density > 1.0) settle in low-lying areas, pits, trenches, and basements.
 Gases lighter than air (vapor density < 1.0) rise and accumulate at ceiling level and in overhead spaces.
-This tool shows the vapor density, molecular weight, boiling point, and a qualitative accumulation assessment for each substance.
+This tool shows the vapor density, behavior classification, flammable/toxic flags with listed LEL values, and a qualitative accumulation, detector-placement, and ventilation screening note for each substance, plus a space-type risk calculator for open areas, buildings, pits/trenches, tanks, and confined spaces.

 Pro Tip: Propane (vapor density 1.52) is 52% heavier than air and will flow downhill into basements, pits, and trenches like an invisible liquid.
 Gasoline vapor (vapor density 3.0-4.0) is even heavier and can travel hundreds of feet along the ground from a spill before reaching an ignition source.
 This is how vapor cloud explosions start: the gas pools invisibly in a low area, reaches an ignition source (pilot light, electrical switch, hot surface), and ignites all at once.